Privacy Amplification Via Bernoulli Sampling: The Amplification Picture for Multiple Samples

 \section{The Amplification Picture for Multiple Samples}

-Many Bayesian inference algorithms release more than one sample from the posterior.
-This motivates studying $\Postk$, as it describes the amplification when $\calA$ is a family of posterior updating algorithms for the Bernoulli posterior.
-There is no obvious way to extend the single-sample results to $k$ samples.
-One may be tempted to apply composition of RDP~\cite{Mironov:2017}, but here the private algorithm is run only once--- its output is used to release $k$ samples.
-In this section, we give $k$ sample analogues to results in Sections~\ref{sec:single} and ~\ref{sec:single-bounds}.
-We give an algorithm that computes $\Postk$ exactly.
+We follow a similar setup to Sections~\ref{sec:single} and~\ref{sec:single-bounds} but analyze $\Postk$ for a general $k$.
+While on the surface this problem resembles $k$-fold composition of GDP~\cite{Mironov:2017}, this is actually incompatible because the private algorithm is run only once, and the output is used to release $k$ samples.
+Thus, we expect the amplification to be lessened as the $k$ samples paint a better picture of the original output.
+In this section, we give $k$ sample analogues to results in Sections~\ref{sec:single} and ~\ref{sec:single-bounds} that follow a similar pattern: we give an algorithm for computing $\Postk$ exactly.
 Then, we derive upper and lower bounds on $\Postk$ that are efficiently computable.
+These bounds are close when $\varepsilon$ is high, and it is still true that $\Postk \approx \varepsilon$ when $d$ is moderately high and $c,\alpha$, and $\varepsilon$ are reasonably small.

-While it is more difficult to visualize than when $k=1$, the $c$-corner distributions are once again the worst distributions that $\calA$ can output, for the same reason: if $P,Q$ have mass on a point not in $\{c, 1-c\}^d$, then moving the mass at that point to a point in $\{c, 1-c\}^d$ can only decrease $\renyi(P,Q)$ but increases $\renyi(\Bern(P), \Bern(Q))$ (see Section~\ref{sec:single} for more details).
-Because of this, the following theorem, while a generalization to Theorem~\ref{thm:multi-bounded-amp}, is not conceptually more complicated. \begin{theorem} Let $\calA$ be the set of all algorithms with output on $[c, 1-c]^d$.
+While it is more difficult to visualize than when $k=1$, the $c$-corner distributions are once again the worst distributions that an algorithm in $\calA$ can output.
+The reason is the same if $P,Q$ have mass on a point not in $\{c, 1-c\}^d$, then moving the mass at that point to a point in $\{c, 1-c\}^d$ can only decrease $\renyi(P,Q)$ but increases $\renyi(B_k(P), B_k(Q))$ (see Section~\ref{sec:single} for more details).
+The following theorem formalizes this intuition: \begin{theorem} Let $\calA$ be the set of all algorithms with output on $[c, 1-c]^d$.
 Then, for all $\alpha > 1$, $\varepsilon \geq 0$,

 \end{theorem}